2020leon/typeorm-migrate-sql/README.md

 These commands run migrations to a version. `up` applies an up migration, `down` applies a down migration, while `goto` migrates to the specific version.
 Similarly, options can be set via cli.
+Note that if the last migration failed, these commands will also fail.

 ## Inspiration